pulibrary/.github/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at mkadel@princeton.edu.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at lsupport@princeton.edu.
 Princeton University staff can also report to their supervisor, the [Title IX Coordinator](https://sexualmisconduct.princeton.edu/coordinator), or the [Ombuds Office](https://ombuds.princeton.edu/contact-us) as appropriate.

 All complaints will be reviewed and investigated promptly and fairly.